marzi-dezfoulianrad/python-learning/README.md

 This repository includes:

-1. Exercises from *Automate the Boring Stuff with Python*
+1. Exercises from *Automate the Boring Stuff with Python* and other related excercises.
 2. Will be updated soon.

 ## 📁 Structure